Best Canon wide-angle lenses

 |

-Just released in December 2024, the Tamron 11-20mm f/2.8 Di III-A RXD positions itself as a premium ultra-wide-angle zoom.
-Its focal range of 11-20mm and compact design are among its highlights.
-The constant aperture is beneficial in low-light conditions.
+Released in December 2024, the Tamron 11-20mm f/2.8 Di III-A RXD is positioned as a premium ultra-wide-angle zoom.
+Its focal range of 11-20mm and compact design are among its main strengths.
+Its constant aperture is useful in low light.
 The lens features 12 elements in 10 groups, including 5 special lenses (aspherical and low dispersion).
-It also includes a fast and efficient autofocus.
+It also has fast, efficient autofocus.

-In terms of image quality, sharpness is exceptional at the center starting at f/2.8.
-For more uniform rendering, simply narrow the diaphragm slightly.
-While distortion and vignetting are noticeable, they can always be corrected in post-production.
+In terms of image quality, sharpness is exceptional at the center from f/2.8.
+For more uniform rendering, simply stop down slightly.
+While distortion and vignetting are noticeable, they can be corrected in post-production.
 In short, this Tamron is ideal for landscape, architectural, and astrophotography.
-In my view, this lens offers a quality alternative to the Canon RF-S 10-18mm f/4.5-6.3, with better performance.
+In my view, this lens is a strong alternative to the Canon RF-S 10-18mm f/4.5-6.3, with stronger performance.

 4. Samyang 12mm f/2 AF RF-S